Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Once this threshold is met, the AD will receive payouts from the AD Buffer to the address that controls the AD Delegate Contract.
 ADs may use this budget for various purposes, including personal compensation, compensation for team members, research expenses, and other relevant activities.

+#### NR-10 - AD Budget Management [Needed Research]  <!-- UUID: 6502ce76-3f29-4f50-a68c-9126feba1fb6 -->

+**Content**:

+Are there risks that should be considered regarding the potential mismanagement or misuse of the AD budget?
+The Target Document lists several examples of permissible ways to use the AD budget, which indicates implicitly constraints, or disallowed expenditures.
+How would compliance with these guidelines be monitored?

 #### A.1.5.7.1 - AD Monthly Compensation Cycle [Core]  <!-- UUID: 7851ed05-24b4-4992-9473-16b8a051c43a -->

 Aligned Delegates are eligible to receive payments from their AD Buffers in a monthly compensation cycle.
 The Core Facilitator is responsible for calculating the payout due to each Aligned Delegate.